crispinamuriel/Hera_Real_Estate/README.md

+# Hera Real Estate Company

+This maraketing website shows off some premium real estate in SF using React, HTML, and Custom CSS.

-# Getting Started with Create React App
+## Developed with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).